 All you need to provide is the details like your logo and brand colors, and they create the rest for you.
 The entire process takes between 30 to 45 days and, when they’re finished, your channel is ready to go.

 You don’t need to pay over the odds for this kind of service, either.
-Uscreen offer leasing from $199 per month all-in.
+Uscreen offer leasing at $499 per month all-in.
 Lots of Roku users pay that just for their Content Delivery Network!

 For the duration of the lease, you’ll have the full support of their team, and they’ll regularly update your channel to make sure it’s running optimally.

 This type of service is great if you want to test and see if Roku is the right choice for your business.
 Or, if you’re working with a small budget and want to launch your channel without taking a huge financial hit.

 Roku is one of the world’s leading streaming device creators.
 They let users stream their favorite video content, through individual apps, through their television.